SeXde/OVPN4ALL/README.md

 - Check VM ip address ` ip a | grep enp0s3`
 - Choose any port for the vpn server.
 - Configure router settings for redirect traffic from chosen port to the VM ip address
 - Execute `ovpn4all [VM ip]`.
-This script receive the VM ip address and starts DB, Front and Back.
+This script receives the VM ip address and starts DB, Front and Back.
 - Open with your favorite browser the url `http://[VM ip]:5173`.
 It's highly recomended to use dark mode when using OVPN4ALL webpage.

 If you have any problem, please check if your host machine has any kind of firewall or antivirus blocking the virtual machine network interface, also check if your router configuration it's working properly.